-1-46: Designed as Admissions List courses intended to carry transfer credits to all baccalaureate degree-granting colleges and universities.

-50-96: Not primarily designed for transfer purposes, but taught at the level and of such qualify that acceptance is recommended at any college or university offering such course work or offering program in which such course would will be appropriate.

-97-99: Series: Experimental/Independent Study.
+- 1-4649: Designed as Admissions List courses intended to carry transfer credits to all baccalaureate degree-granting colleges and universities. - 50-96: Associate Degree applicable.
+Not primarily designed for transfer purposes, but taught at the level and of such qualify that acceptance is recommended at any college or university offering such course work or offering program in which such course would will be appropriate. - 97-99 Series: Experimental/Independent Study.

-100-199: Series: Developmental/Remedial.
+100-199 Series: Developmental/Remedial Basic Skills

-200-299: Series: Primarily designed at the technical level; usually will be courses specifically designed as part of a program(s) leading directly to employment.
-Under special circumstances, a Baccalaureate degree-granting institution may wish to accept such courses for transfer credit.
+- 200-299:Series: Primarily designed at the technical level; usually will be courses specifically designed as part of a program(s) leading directly to employment.
+Under special circumstances, a Baccalaureate degree-granting institution may wish to accept such courses for transfer credit. - 500 Series: Noncredit courses sometimes referred to as "Adult Education Courses."